SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 dr = 1
 ```

-Since there is a coordinate singularity at $r=2M$ and shell observers only exist outside the event horizon (see $\ref{massIsCurvature}$), we need to adjust the interval of possible $r$-coordinates accordingly.
-We also need the size of the interval to be in a nice middle ground: just far enough away to display the shape of the plot and close enough to avoid suppressing the desired behaviour.
+Since there is a coordinate singularity at $r=2M$ and shell observers only exist outside the event horizon, we need to adjust the interval of possible $r$-coordinates accordingly.
+We also need the size of the interval to be in a nice middle ground: just far enough away from $2M$ to display the shape of the plot and close enough to avoid suppressing the shape of the function.

 ``` python
 r_coordinates = np.arange(2*M+dr, 15*M, dr)